top of page

 So clearly, push notifications can significantly increase user engagement.

-Other use cases include:
+Other push notification use cases include:

 · Guiding users in their app experience.